Municipal Heritage Register Review

 Ad hoc working group

-Council has directed that an ad hoc working group be established to assist Town staff and the heritage consultant in obtaining any necessary background information and historical/local context as part of the Town’s review and update of the Municipal Heritage Register.
+Council has directed that an ad hoc working group be established to assist Town staff and the Heritage Consultant in obtaining any necessary background information and historical/local context as part of the Town’s review and update of the Municipal Heritage Register.

 Ad Hoc Working Group Terms of Reference